Sakae Krang River: Sakae Krang Basin

 The Sakae Krang is part of the Chao Phraya Watershed.
 The total land area drained by the Sakae Krang River is 5191 km2.

 Flood of 2011

-In 2011, after high rainfall and poor flood control management, much of the Sakae Krang River overflowed its banks between September to November that year.
+In 2011, after high rainfall and poor flood control management, much of the Sakae Krang River overflowed its banks between September and November that year.
 The main riverside market in Uthai Thani City was under up to 160 cm of water for over seven weeks.
 The new market a few kilometers away was also severely flooded for almost as long.